UnlockingHistory/blender-setups/README.md

 A really nice tutorial about setting up these types of renders is given in [Voxel Datacubes for 3D Visualization in Blender by Matías Gárate](https://iopscience.iop.org/article/10.1088/1538-3873/129/975/058010#paspaa4f5bs4).

-When you go to add your own .raw file to this blender template, you'll need to tell blender the resolution of your data under Cube>Texture>Voxel Data - mine happened to be a 58x58x58 voxel cube:
+When you add your own .raw file to this blender template, you'll need to tell blender the resolution of your data under Cube>Texture>Voxel Data - mine happened to be a 58x58x58 voxel cube:

 ![blender voxel data resolution ui](docs/rawres.png)